How many applications do you receive per year for the program?

 Is the program accredited?

-The program is accredited to offer the BSN through the Higher Learning Commission (HLC), and has permission from the Wisconsin Board of Nursing to admit students.
-Final approval will come from the Board once the first cohort graduates and takes the licensing examination.
-The Commission on Collegiate Nursing Education (CCNE) will come for the program’s initial accreditation in spring term 2018, and the program will be eligible for full accreditation by fall term 2018.
+The Carthage College Nursing Department is accredited to offer the Bachelor of Science in Nursing through the Higher Learning Commission (HLC), and has permission from the Wisconsin Board of Nursing to admit students.
+Final approval will come from the Wisconsin Board of Nursing once the first cohort of nursing students graduate from the program and take the licensing examination.

 Where do students get their clinical experiences in the program?